LordAmit/Brightness/README.md

 ## What is it?

-Brightness Controller allows you to control Brightness of your **internal AND external monitor** with the help of *xrandr* in Linux.
+Brightness Controller allows you to control Brightness of your **Primary AND Secondary Display** with the help of *xrandr* in Linux.
+It is a software based dimmer.
 The controller is created using *python*, which in the back end calls *os.system* commands to execute system commands.

 ## What good is it?